 (4) The presiding officer and another officer shall together be in attendance with the mobile portable ballot box when an elector records his vote thereat and shall be accompanied by such of the scrutineers appointed by candidates to represent them at the polling place during the polling, as choose to accompany them.

-(5) The Electoral Commissioner or the Returning Officer as the case may require shall give not less than 48 hours notice in writing to each candidate for the region and district in which the institution or hospital is situated of the time or times at which the presiding officer and another officer will be in attendance pursuant to subsection (2)(a).
+(5) The Electoral Commissioner or the returning officer as the case may require shall give not less than 48 hours notice in writing to each candidate for the region and district in which the institution or hospital is situated of the time or times at which the presiding officer and another officer will be in attendance pursuant to subsection (2)(a).

 [Section 100A inserted by No. 59 of 1959 s.
 10; amended by No. 33 of 1964 s.
 31; No. 39 of 1979 s.
 15; No. 9 of 1983 s.
 19; No. 40 of 1987 s.
 84.]